Ukraine's leader says his troops keep defying predictions | Science-Environment

 Pope Francis urged the faithful in St. Peter's Square to keep praying and fighting for peace in Ukraine as the war reached its 109th day.

-The Russians established contact with the Ukrainian troops to arrange the evacuation of the civilians, but then troops will be allowed to leave only if they lay down their arms and surrendered, Miroshnik said.
+The Russians established contact with the Ukrainian troops to arrange the evacuation of the civilians, but the the troops will be allowed to leave only if they lay down their arms and surrender, Miroshnik said.

-The fighters who came out of the Mariupol plant were taken prisoner by the Russians.

-Pasechnik, the separatist leader of the unrecognized Luhansk republic, said the Ukrainians making a stand in Sievierodonetsk should save themselves the trouble.
+Pasechnik, the separatist leader of the unrecognised Luhansk republic, said the Ukrainians making a stand in Sievierodonetsk should save themselves the trouble.

-"If I were them, I would already make a decision (to surrender)," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)